ModernVBERT: Towards Smaller Visual Document Retrievers: Methodology

 \textbf{Model Architecture.} Our analysis are not centered around model architectures and to draw broadly applicable insights, we design vision-language models following current standard training practices.
 In line with most recent work, we employ the early fusion architecture \citep{alayrac2022flamingovisuallanguagemodel} illustrated in Figure~\ref{fig:lf_architecture}, in which visual patch embeddings produced by the vision encoder are projected into the language model input embedding space and concatenated with text token embeddings to encourage joint processing ~\citep{li2022blipbootstrappinglanguageimagepretraining,alayrac2022flamingovisuallanguagemodel,wang2024qwen2vlenhancingvisionlanguagemodels,yang2025qwen251mtechnicalreport,marafioti2025smolvlmredefiningsmallefficient}.
 As described in \autoref{sec:modality-align}, we generalize the training loss to function both with causal and masked language modeling objectives.
-To handle dynamic resolutions, we split large images into 512$\times$512 pixel patches as expected by the SigLIP encoder, and further concatenate a downscaled version of the full image to improve inter-patch consistency and global visual understanding following current standard practices ~\citep{lin2023sphinxjointmixingweights,ye2023ureaderuniversalocrfreevisuallysituated}.
-To compress the information from sequences of large images, we apply pixel shuffling~\citep{shi2016realtimesingleimagevideo} with a ratio of $r=4$, following prior work on models of comparable size~\citep{marafioti2025smolvlmredefiningsmallefficient}.
+To handle dynamic resolutions, we split large images into 512$\times$512 pixel tiles as expected by the SigLIP encoder\footnote{\textcolor{red}{Images are downscaled (or upscaled) so that the lengths and widths reach a multiple of 512 pixels to preserve the aspect ratio, padding is used on the smaller side when necessary (i.e. a 1024x1000 px image would be padded to 1024x1024 px).}}.
+Following current standard practices, we further process a downscaled version of the full image to improve inter-tile consistency and global visual understanding~\citep{lin2023sphinxjointmixingweights,ye2023ureaderuniversalocrfreevisuallysituated}.
+The vision tower produces 1024 pixel patch representations for each tile\footnote{\textcolor{red}{The SigLIP tower takes 512x512 px images and process them by 16x16 px patches \citep{dosovitskiy_image_2020}.
+This results in $(512/16)^2=1024$ patches.}}, which we compress to 64 tokens through \textit{pixel shuffling}~\citep{shi2016realtimesingleimagevideo} with a compression ratio $r=4$, following prior work on models of comparable size~\citep{marafioti2025smolvlmredefiningsmallefficient}.
+We highlight the impact of image resolution and this parameter on the number of visual tokens in Appendix~\ref{appendix:visual_tokens}.